Home » Trending Now 🔥 » Queer Burnout: How Minority Stress Leaves Gay Men Exhausted

 • Unfollow social media accounts that promote constant outrage or negativity.

-• Grounding Techniques: Use exercises like the Five-Senses Grounding technique (naming five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste) to immediately pull your awareness out of hypervigilance.
+• Grounding Techniques: Use exercises such as the five-senses method—naming five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste—to pull your attention out of hypervigilance and back into the present.

 4. Seek Identity-Affirming Care